-In December 2003, Dr. Trottier received the prestigious Prix Lionel-Boulet, the Government of Quebec's highest honour for economic development in the area of applied technology.
+In 2003, Mr. Trottier received the prestigious Prix Lionel-Boulet, the Government of Quebec's highest honour for economic development in the area of applied technology.
 The same year, he was honoured by the Fédération de l'informatique du Québec as one of the 25 "Bâtisseurs des technologies de l'information et des communications (TIC)."
-In 2007, Dr. Trottier was named a Member of the Order of Canada, and in 2011, he received an honorary doctorate from the Université de Montréal and from the University of Ontario Institute of Technology (UOIT) respectively.
+In 2007, Mr. Trottier was named a Member of the Order of Canada.
+In 2011 and 2013, he received honorary doctorates from l’Université de Montréal and from the University of Ontario Institute of Technology (UOIT) respectively.

 Lorne Trottier and the Trottier Family Foundation have also been extremely generous benefactors of McGill University.
 The Lorne M. Trottier Building, dedicated in 2004, was the product of a $10 million gift to the university.
 That was followed by a second generous donation, in 2006, of $12 million to establish the Lorne Trottier Chair in Astrophysics and Cosmology in the Faculty of Science, the Lorne Trottier Chair in Aerospace Engineering in the Faculty of Engineering, and associated fellowships for graduate students in both faculties.